srinithi19/Expense-Tracker/README.md

 We used a range of pre-designed UI elements, such as forms, buttons, heros, and modals, that were easily customized to fit the needs of our project.
 We primarily relied on the classes associated with layouts, `columns` Thanks to the built in responsiveness, we only needed a few media queries to obtain our desired styling.

 Walk through of deployed URL - https://drive.google.com/file/d/1BWXeFkqLSCiSt_EIQewhxqxUtjotpvlR/view

+* Don't want to make an account feel free to use demo@demo.com : demopassword

 ## Learning Points